This blog may contain affiliate links. Read our disclosure policy for more info.

 1. See Penguins on Isla Magdelena

-This has to be first on my list of things to do in Punta Arenas because it is what Punta Arenas is most famous for – penguins!
+This has to be first on my list of things to do in Punta Arenas because it is what Punta Arenas is most famous for—penguins!
 Isla Magdalena is a small island 35 kilometers (22 miles) off the coast of Punta Arenas.
 This island is said to be home to over 150,000 Small Magellan Penguins!

-In such a small space with so many penguins, it is almost impossible not to see any penguins – which makes visiting Isla Magdalena such a popular activity for tourists!
+In such a small space with so many penguins, it is almost impossible not to see any penguins, which makes visiting Isla Magdalena such a popular activity for tourists!

 2. Go on a Punta Arenas City Tour

 There is no better way to get to know a city than with a local.
 Going on a city tour with a local guide to the best way to see all of the most popular sights and learn a ton in a short amount of time.
 Punta Arenas is such an interesting city too, so there’s a lot to learn.
-That’s why this full-day city tour is one of the top-rated tours in Punta Arenas – check out the 100+ 5-star reviews here!
+That’s why this full-day city tour is one of the top-rated tours in Punta Arenas – check out the 120+ 5-star reviews here!

 We started out by exploring Fort Bulnes, which is the first Chilean settlement in the region.
 This area is simply stunning, and it was really interesting learning about the history here too.
 There’s a museum and a coffee shop here, but I really enjoyed wandering around and taking in the views.

 Our guide led us to more city sights, such as the iconic cemetery and the Plaza Munoz Gamero.
-We finished up by checking out a lookout above the city, for more of those impressive views!
-This tour was really comprehensive and we couldn’t believe how much there was to learn about Punta Arenas.
-I’d say it’s an essential tour for first-time visitors – I was blown away!
+We finished up by checking out a lookout above the city for more of those impressive views!
+This tour was really comprehensive, and we couldn’t believe how much there was to learn about Punta Arenas.
+I’d say it’s an essential tour for first-time visitors—I was blown away!

 Oh, and did I mention this is a private tour?
 Just the cherry on top!
-Prices vary by group size, starting at $272 USD per person for a group of two.

 3. See King Penguins

 Just like the Magellan Penguins, it’s easiest to see King Penguins on an organized tour.
-We went on this full-day tour and it fulfilled all of our penguin dreams!
+We went on this full-day tour, and it fulfilled all of our penguin dreams!

-We saw dozens of penguins and watched them for nearly an hour (from a respectful distance of about 20 meters (65 feet) with the help of binoculars.)
+We saw dozens of penguins and watched them for nearly an hour (from a respectful distance of about 20 meters (65 feet) with the help of binoculars).
 These rare penguins are so entertaining as they waddle and swim about.
 I even saw a fluffy brown chick!

 It is a little bit of a mission to visit the king penguins from Punta Arenas.
-You must first take a ferry across to the island of Tierra del Fuego and then drive approximately 1.5 hours to reach Parque Pinguino Rey (where the king penguins are.
-That’s why we opted to take the organized tour – it made this journey way easier.
+You must first take a ferry across to the island of Tierra del Fuego and then drive approximately 1.5 hours to reach Parque Pinguino Rey, where the king penguins are.
+That’s why we opted to take the organized tour—it made this journey way easier.
+We also had a few other stops along the way, such as the Porvenir Museum and the quaint Cerro Sombrero village.

 4. Day trip to the Torres del Paine National Park